zencart/documentation/content/user/running/resend_order_email.md

 ![Save as PDF](/images/save_as_pdf.png)

+## Encouraging self service
-Alternately, tell them to login to their account and click the "My Account" link, where they can see the order themselves.
+Tell the customer to login to their account and click the "My Account" link, where they can see the order themselves.
+They can use the steps above to turn this web page into a PDF.
+As an option, the [Catalog Invoice](https://www.zen-cart.com/downloads.php?do=file&id=2111) plugin allows them to create a webpage from the order in the format of the admin invoice shown in the prior option